idelamaza/idelamaza.github.io/_pages/about.md

 ---
-layout: splash
+layout: single
 title: 'About'
 escerpt: "My journey towards Data Science"
 permalink: /about/
+sitemap: false
 header:
   image: "/images/map.jpg"
 ---

-I'm a Data Scientist currently writing my Master Thesis at the Massachusetts Institute of Technology.
+I'm an industrial engineer currently writing my Master Thesis at the Institute for Medical Engineering and Science (IMES) of the Massachusetts Institute of Technology (MIT).
+I am developing high dimensional methematical models of blood coagulation under flow.

-I excel at machine learning, exploratory analysis and data visualization.
+Two years ago, my passion about data science began when working at the Technical University of Catalonia's Biomechanical Engineering Lab (BIOMEC).
+Having to dive into huge amounts of data generated in a project concerning the use of industrial exoskeletons in the automotive industry led me to discovering the power of data analytics and artificial inteligence.
+I haven't stopped learning about this field eversince, whether it was with books, MOOC's or MIT courses.
+This is the place where the journey gets documented.

+CV